teamniteo/handbook/people/benefits.md

 We believe every Nitean should take part in the distribution of the company profits.
 So every quarter, if the company is doing well, we reward those who stay with us.

-## Allowances
+## Productivity Allowance

-Your productivity allowance can be used to pay for any expenses that you believe can improve your work.
+The Productivity Allowance is a monthly budget that can be used to pay for any expenses that you believe can improve your work.
 Some examples of such expenses (but definitely not a finite list):

 * A new phone, computer or monitor.
 * A good microphone and camera for meetings.
 * A good work chair or a standing desk.
 * Internet connection with a static IP at a reputable provider.
-* Attend a conference.
+* Attending a conference.
 * Membership of a local hackerspace.
 * Subscription to an online or offline course.
 * A gadget such as a Kindle or a Pebble watch.